 Contrary to many glaciers around the world, the scientific community has recorded the expansion of the Perito Moreno glacier in recent decades, despite global warming.

 Ice breakups are a spectacle not to be missed and they usually occur during the summer months.

-The glacier has an observation deck close to the waters of Lago Argentino.
+Glacier’s observation deck is close to the waters of Lago Argentino.
 This scenic spot faces the lake and allows for a direct view of the ice giant just steps from land.

 Whilst both the deck and water excursions are well worth the journey to this location alone, the activity that in my opinion tops everything else, has to be the trek on top of the ice mass.
 It’s not everyday you have the chance to walk into a glacier!

 The surface and some of its ice formation can be reached on ice walking treks which provide for fantastic photos.
 This is an absolute incredible adventure.